Description

 they are {“isprime”, “inverse”}.
 This line will be followed by the actual inputs for each operation

-Complex numbers in the input are represented as: with both
+Complex numbers in the input are represented as:

 numbers as double.
 Rational numbers in input are represented as: